 I live across the river from Lisbon in a newly renovated two-bedroom flat.
 It’s larger and nicer than almost anything I’ve had in the States—in fact, I couldn’t afford this if it were in the States (in states/cities/towns I’d want to live in)!
-Actually, my apartment is too large—I’ll likely downsize to a smaller one- or 2-bedroom when my lease is up.
+Actually, my apartment is too large for me—I’ll likely move to a smaller one- or 2-bedroom when my lease is up.

 Groceries are a relative bargain.
 Coffee at a café averages .60 cents, and my local museum, which is fantastic, has an admission price of .61 cents—and that included a copy of a full-color exhibition catalog!